bjanderson70/sf-salesforce-limits-eo/README.md

 There is currently an issue with the Report Designer when creating a Report giving an internal error.
 This occurs with both Anonymous and Name Credentials.

-You will have to update the AuthPorvider, Named Credentials, etc.
+You will have to update the AuthProvider, Named Credentials, etc.

 ## Deploying to Production